 Do Lots of Research

 Part of my anxiety stems from not knowing what to expect.
 Once I read up on an experience and watch YouTube videos I am somewhat better.
-It took me quite awhile to get on Big Thunder Mountain because I did not know what to expect.
-I have two more coasters to try at Disney World, Expedition Everest and Rockin’ Roller coaster.
-Hopefully soon I can get past my anxiety and get on those soon.
+It took me quite a while to get on Big Thunder Mountain because I did not know what to expect.
+I have one more coasters to try at Disney World, Rockin’ Rollercoaster.
+Hopefully, soon I can get past my anxiety and get on it soon.

 Do you have anxiety while at Disney Parks?
 What things do you do that help makes your vacation wonderful?
 Let me know in the comments!